Contents Home Top Prev Next

 The activity was completed in three stages:

 In this exercise, I used the "IT" version of Takeshi Takahashi's transliteration, i.e. the version included in the LSI file.
 Stage 2 was a complicated process of comparing the transliteration files with each other and with the manuscript images, in order to consolidate what are the different text items, and in which order they should be presented.
-In stage 3, especially the v101 alphabet had some clashes with symbols used for annotation in the LSI file, which had to be resolved.
+In stage 3, especially the v101 alphabet caused some clashes with symbols used for annotation in the LSI file, which had to be resolved.

 The result of this exercise was the definition of a new format, which I have called IVTFF (Intermediate Voynich Transliteration File Format).
 Table 8 summarises the conventions used for this format.
 The complete format description (version 2.0 of February 2023) is presented in this PDF document.
 The description of the previous version (version 1.7 of April 2020) is still preserved on a page with some legacy items.